aviacommerce/avia-docs/content/docs/inventory.md

 #### Track inventory by variant product

-Using this inventory tracking we can track the stock for each variant product separately
+Tracking inventory by variant will allow to track stock for each variant separately.

 ------